International Connections Fund

 Supporting two-way artistic exchanges that benefit Chicago arts organizations and their international collaborators

 The International Connections Fund enables Chicago arts organizations to launch new partnerships and creative projects with cultural organizations in other countries.
-We are pleased to note that proposed exchanges with U.S. Territories and Tribal National are eligible for ICF grant support.
+We are pleased to note that proposed exchanges with U.S. Territories and Tribal Nations are eligible for ICF grant support.

 Initiated in 2008, the Foundation has awarded more than 140 such grants.